 - An ability to identify strategies that can lead an educational institution in a positive direction for the benefit of children, teachers, school staff, families, and communities

 - A background in school leadership that reflects a diverse and flexible array of approaches and philosophies appropriate to today’s schools and communities

 - Opportunities to extend previous leadership experience through research and collaboration

 - Support in developing the self-confidence and vision necessary for providing leadership to others and creating partnerships between schools and communities

-Graduates of this degree program who possess at least three years of K–12 teaching experience are eligible for certification as a school principal (with appropriate coursework) in the state of New Hampshire.
+Graduates of this degree program who possess at least five years of K–12 teaching experience are eligible for certification as a school principal (with appropriate coursework) in the state of New Hampshire.
 Reciprocity through interstate compacts extends this certification to many additional states.

 - Educational Leadership Component – 18 credits